Liban45/Web-App-DevOps-Project/README.md

 1. **Initialising the Networking Module**: Lastly, the terraform initialisation command was run in the `networking-module`.
 This initialises the networking module, making it ready for use within the main project.

 ### Dependencies
 Dependencies ensure that resources are provisioned in the right order within the networking module.
 The *Azure Resource Group* (RG) is the parent resource,  whereas the *Virtual Network* (VNet) depends on the *RG* for deployment location.
-As both the *Control Plane* and *Worker Node Subnets* are sub-resources they depend on the *VNet*.
+As both the *Control Plane* and *Worker Node Subnets* are sub-resources, they depend on the *VNet*.
 The *Network Security Group* (NSG) relies on the *RG* for deployment location and implicitly on the creation of *subnets* within the *VNet*.
 The *NSG's* presence is a requirement for *NSG Inbound Rules*.
 These requirements guarantee consecutive provisioning, which is necessary for the AKS cluster's networking services to be configured correctly.

 ## Azure Kubernetes Service (AKS)